pedroknup/ts-boilerplate/README.md

 - [ ] Sign In and forget password features.
 - [ ] Client: refactor the code putting all the API calls on its respective middleware thunks, and not in redux middleware.
 - [ ] Client: remove inline styles creating proper style classes on a scss file.
-- [ ] API: refactor the code making it run time exception proof (try-catch).
+- [ ] API: refactor the code making it runtime exception proof (try-catch).
 - [ ] API: optimize endpoint outputs.
 - [ ] Make all file names consistent.
 - [ ] Create environment variables to explicitly set the database's auth data, services ports etc. For now everything is statically declared.
 Not epic.